 Once you're on the page, click the green Create new API key button on the upper left area of the page.

-A project selection dialog box will appear.
-Select the project you want to connect to your WordPress site then click Add.
+Once done, click Add.
 This will initiate the API key generation.
 Wait for a few seconds while the system generates your API key.

 After a few moments, a notice containing your API key will be displayed.
 Make a copy of this key somewhere safe as it will only be displayed once (you can always generate a new one in case you lose it and you need to reconnect your website).

-Next, click Save Changes.
+Click Save Changes.
 If your API key is valid, you should see a success message similar to the one below.